Shell walks 'tightrope' of demands amid climate pressures

 Associated Press

-LONDON (AP) — Royal Dutch Shell investors are expected to change the company’s name Friday and approve moving its headquarters from the Netherlands to the United Kingdom as the oil giant faces criticism it has been slow to cut greenhouse gas emissions.
+The changes will mean a single headquarters in London and one class of shares, instead of two, which Shell says will create faster payouts to shareholders and boost its shift to renewable energy amid criticism it has been slow to cut carbon emissions.

-Shell says the changes will accelerate payouts to shareholders and help the company shift its focus to renewable energy.
-Shareholders met Friday to vote on the plan, including a simplified corporate structure that will give the Anglo-Dutch firm a single class of shares and unify its headquarters in London.
+It comes as management resists pressure from some investors to break up the company into one business focusing on renewable energy and another for legacy fossil fuels.

-The move illustrates the challenges oil companies face as they pivot from a business model that has generated huge profits and reliable dividend payments for shareholders toward a more uncertain future tied to wind, solar and biofuels.
-With returns from the new ventures still unknown, investors are demanding quick returns from existing assets, said David Elmes, an energy expert at the U.K.’s Warwick Business School.
+The tensions illustrate the challenges oil companies face as they pivot from a business model that has generated huge profits and reliable dividend payments toward a more uncertain future tied to wind, solar and biofuels.
+With returns from the new ventures unknown, investors are demanding quick returns from existing assets, said David Elmes, an energy expert at the U.K.’s Warwick Business School.

 “They’re walking a very difficult tightrope of keeping shareholders happy with the level of dividend and buybacks today versus getting permission from shareholders to switch investment from fossil fuels to low-carbon energy,” Elmes said.
 “And it seems to be at the moment, that they’re still having to pay an awful lot to shareholders today to get their support for the transition.”

-Until now, Shell has had two separate classes of shares, one for its Dutch arm and one for its U.K. arm, which together comprise Royal Dutch Shell Plc.
-The structure is a legacy of the company’s creation in 1907, when a British import-export business that once traded in exotic shells merged with Royal Dutch to create what ultimately became one of the world’s biggest oil companies.
+Until now, Shell has had two separate classes of shares, one for its Dutch arm and one for its U.K. arm, which together comprised Royal Dutch Shell Plc, one of the world’s biggest oil companies.

-In addition to creating a single class of shares, the company plans to drop Royal Dutch from its name.

 Shell says its new corporate structure will allow it to accelerate share buybacks.
 The company has already promised to return $7 billion to shareholders as it completed the sale of assets in Texas and New Mexico to ConocoPhillips this year.

-At least one investor is calling for Shell to go further and split into two companies, one focused on legacy oil and gas operations and another on renewable energy.
-Third Point LLC, a New York hedge fund, said in October that the move would allow both companies to run more efficiently, returning more money to shareholders and accelerating progress on climate change.
+At least one investor is calling for Shell to go further and split into two companies.
+Third Point LLC, a New York hedge fund, says it would allow both to run more efficiently, returning more money to shareholders and accelerating progress on climate change.

-Breaking up Shell would make it easier to respond to the competing demands that are pulling management in different directions, Third Point CEO Daniel Loeb said in a letter to investors.

 Shell’s stock price has risen 16% in the past 12 months, lagging behind the 31% gain in Chevron shares and the 46% jump for ExxonMobil.

-“You can’t be all things to all people,” Loeb said.
+“You can’t be all things to all people,” Third Point CEO Daniel Loeb said in a letter to investors.
 “In trying to do so, Shell has ended up with unhappy shareholders who have been starved of returns and an unhappy society that wants to see Shell do more to decarbonize.”

-Shell has said it has had preliminary conversations with Third Point and would continue to do so, but it’s resisting a breakup because it wants its fossil fuel businesses to fund the transition.
+Shell has said it has had preliminary conversations with Third Point and would continue to do so but wants its fossil fuel businesses to fund the transition.

 Other European energy companies have opted to spin off their renewable businesses.
 In October, Rome-based Eni said it was planning an initial public offering of that business.
 Spain’s Repsol is reportedly considering a similar move for its low-carbon assets.